cdungca/document-classifier/README.md

 ## Modeling

-To find the best model for our objective, we will be looking at accuracy as a measure in comparing the different models, feature extraction techniques, and hyperparameters.
+To find the best model for our objective, we will be looking at accuracy in comparing the different models, feature extraction techniques, and hyperparameters.

 We will be using DummyClassifier as our baseline model.
 The accuracy for our baseline model is **38.46%**.